 Just prior to 25303's strenuous passenger workings at the end of May it is captured here at Haymarket on May 15th laying over between turns and between a Class 27 & 40.

 Class 25's briefly returned to the 15.02 Manchester - Bristol parcels at the beginning of May, 25201 (1st), 25245 (2nd) & 25302 (14th).
 The Reading maintenance depot Open Day on June 1st featured over twenty locomotives including 25302.
 On June 11th 25302 covered the Preston - Liverpool leg of the 16.15 service from Glasgow, three days later on 14th a day excursion from Barrow to Chester received 25302 as far as Carnforth.
 From Carnforth 25302 was sent out light engine to pick up an engineers wagon and brake van from the down sidings at Hellifield, in the photograph below the Class 25 can be seen collecting the wagon at Hellified, just before four o'clock that afternoon.
-Clearly all was not well with the locomotive as it was withdrawn this day, initially being stored at Kingmoor.
+Clearly all was not well with the locomotive as it was withdrawn this day (presumably after completing this job?), initially being stored at Kingmoor.

 Three views of 25302 at Hellifield all courtesy Stephen Houlker.